 Employees may work on a flexible schedule as approved by the supervisor or City Administrator.
-Approval will be based on coverage requirements in order to maintain an acceptable level of city service.
-The city has the right to evaluate flexible schedules on an ongoing basis and may discontinue a flexible schedule at any time and for any reason.
+Approval will be based on coverage requirements to maintain an acceptable level of city service.
+The City Administrator has the right to evaluate flexible schedules on an ongoing basis and may discontinue a flexible schedule at any time and for any reason.